Understanding Dementia Neurological Assessments: How Doctors Diagnose Cognitive Impairment

 Your ability to perform these functions successfully can be an indicator of your cognitive health.

-The doctor may also ask about any recent life stressors, mood changes, and emotional regulation challenges.
+The doctor may also ask about any recent life stressors, mood changes, and emotional control challenges.
 These questions could rule out the presence of a mental health condition like depression that could be affecting your cognitive abilities.

 Physical exam